An introduction to Fort Lauderdale

 The routing occupies 190 acres of the original 360 acre property and there are plenty of eye-catching features.
 One of the main ones is a grove of century-old oak trees which give the club its name.

-In Plantation, 20 minutes from downtown Fort Lauderdale, is Lago Mar Country Club.
+In Plantation, twenty minutes from downtown Fort Lauderdale, is Lago Mar Country Club.

 This is a fine 18-hole championship layout at one of South Florida’s finest family-friendly private clubs.